 We may, in certain instances, contract with third-party service providers located in other countries.
 In such cases, your information may be processed and stored in other countries, and the governments, courts, law enforcement or regulatory agencies of those countries may be able to obtain disclosure of your information under a lawful order made in those countries.
 If you would like more information about the jurisdictions in which our service providers may operate, please contact us.

-Within the CMA family of companies, your Personal Information in the form of interactions with the CMA or Joule may be shared amongst these CMA organizations.
+Within the CMA group of companies, your Personal Information in the form of interactions with the CMA or CMA Impact may be shared amongst these CMA organizations.
 This will enable us to gain a better understanding of your interests and activities such that we might tailor our product and service offerings to your interests.
 If you object, a note will be entered in the database, and your Personal Information will not be used for that purpose.

 What if I object to any collection, use or disclosure of my Personal Information?